Built to Last Improvements Built to Last

 Why soil prep is the whole game

-Ryan spends more time on soil prep than on laying the sod itself.
-A well-prepared foundation means your lawn establishes quickly, roots deeply, and stays green through Altadena’s hot summers with reasonable watering.
+Premium sod laid perfectly still fails if the soil isn’t prepared — roots need loose, amended soil and correct drainage.
+Ryan spends more time on soil prep than on laying sod, so your lawn roots deeply and stays green through Altadena’s hot summers.

 Ready to discuss your project?